chuksdsilent/markdown-tutorial/README.md

 * VSCODE
 * Atom
 * Notepad++
+* etc

 _Note_

-When using VSCODE there is an extension called Auto-Open markdown preveview which you can use to preview the output on VSCODE without uploading to github.
+When using VSCODE there is an extension called Auto-Open markdown preview which you can use to preview the output on VSCODE without uploading to github.